 "People use the same tools and commit to following the same processes," said Brian Kardon, CMO of InVision.
 "This can create an equal playing field for all employees and becomes an integral part of the culture that binds people together—despite the distance."

-Assuming positive intent gets easier with frequent one-on-one meetings.
-Like silence, written communication can also be challenging to interpret.
-It is easy to think someone is critical or resistant to something if you are not frequently in touch.
-You will find that everyone performs better in an environment of optimistic assumptions—it builds trust and psychological safety.
+Assuming positive intent becomes easier with regular one-on-one meetings.
+Like silence, written communication can also be hard to interpret.
+It's simple to think someone is critical or resistant if you're not in frequent contact.
+You'll find that everyone performs better when operating with optimistic assumptions—this fosters trust and psychological safety.

 - 90 percent of workers say they work harder when they receive positive recognition.

-- Employees that receive one piece of praise per day are 30 percent more productive.
+- Employees who receive one piece of praise per day are 30 percent more productive.

 - Only one in three employees said they receive feedback.